PRoot

 The main use case is to be able to develop EasyConfigs that modify an existing container

-and install the container with matching module file in partition/container
+and install the container with matching module file in partition/container.

-command is also provided by the systools
+The proot command is also provided by the systools module,

 but that module cannot be used as a build dependency in EasyBuild when building for

-and cannot easily be made available in that partition without breaking the
+partition/common and cannot easily be made available in that partition without breaking the

 whole idea of the LUMI software stack and of that partition.